davetang/learning_bam_file/README.md

 <https://github.com/davetang/rnaseq> using the HISAT2 + StringTie2
 RNA-seq pipeline.
 This README is generated using the `create_readme.sh` script; if you want to generate this file yourself, you can try using the `Makefile` by running `make` on a Linux-based operating system.
+(If you have Conda installed, please run `conda deactivate` first before `make` and if you are using macOS, please refer to the `README.md` in `etc`.)
 This will download the required reference file, compile `samtools` (version 1.13), set up `Miniconda3`, `R`, install the `Rmarkdown` package, and finally generate this README.
 It will take some time to perform all these steps (and will probably break if you are missing some dependency).

 # Installing SAMtools